creatica-soft/esp-12ef-voltmeter/README.md

 make flash
 ```

-Power off, unground GPIO0 for normal operation, power on.
+Power off, GPIO0 to VCC via 10K pull-up resistor for normal operation, power on.

 Run terminal emulator to see the ESP_LOGx(TAG,) messages: